 Understanding Multi-Tenant SaaS Architecture

-What Is Multi-Tenancy?
+BuildWhat Is Multi-Tenancy?

 Multi-tenancy is a software architecture where a single application serves multiple customers, called tenants.
 Each tenant’s data and configurations remain separate, ensuring privacy and customization within the same application environment.

 This architecture relies on shared infrastructure to reduce costs, improve resource utilization, and simplify maintenance.
 Tenants access the system through isolated logical partitions, which helps the platform maintain security and performance.
+For those new to the concept, understanding Multi-Tenant SaaS for Beginners is crucial for grasping how modern cloud applications operate efficiently.

 Single-Tenant vs Multi-Tenant Models